small-tech/site.js/README.md

 To test it, run a local server (`site`) and go to `https://localhost`.
 Refresh the page a couple of times to see the counter increase.

-Congratulations, you’ve just made your first dynamic route.
+Congratulations, you’ve just made your first dynamic route using DotJS.

 In the above example, _index.js_ is special in that the file name is ignored and the directory that the file is in becomes the name of the route.
 In this case, since we put it in the root of our site, the route becomes `/`.